WorstGen/futures-bright/_posts/2025-08-28-Unchaining.md

 ---
-title: "Unchaining"
+layout: article
+title: "Unchaining: The Future of Decentralized Finance"
-category: "Technology"
+category: "Innovation"
 date: 2025-08-28
-author: "Aces"
+author: "Future's Bright Team"
-excerpt: "Unchaining | A Breakdown of H Wonder's Blog post."
+excerpt: "Unchaining | A Breakdown of H Wonder's Blog post about the future of crypto liquidity and user experience."
+emoji: "⛓️"
 ---

 Crypto has exploded.
 What started with a few new coins and blockchains each year has turned into thousands of new chains and tokens launching daily.